iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* Maven tends to resolve dependencies to the most recent version using a given version number as minimum, in particular if version ranges are allowed.
 As long as dependencies do not change or the specified version range is feasible, no such problems shall occur.
 It may occur upon the first resolution, i.e., during installation or when dependencies are updated, e.g., during Continuous Integration (CI) when Maven is requested to search for more recent snapshots.
 However, in particular for Eclipse components which declare version ranges, compiler settings currently seem to be changed from JDK 8 to JDK 11, i.e., even a minor version change may suddenly (upon an unintended update) lead to this failure.

 *Solution:* As quick fix, use the JDK version indicated by the class version number to execute the respective platform component, i.e., usually JDK 11.
 Alternatively, you may force Maven to download a compatible, previous version number by creating a simple POM and deleting the failing version.
-In any case, please let us know about the problem via the IIP-Ecosphere website or via GitHub.
+In any case, please let us know about the problem via GitHub.
 We will try to fix the version numbers for central parts such as Eclipse components to a version range that allows for safe execution.

 ## Platform code cannot be setup in Eclipse, e.g., parent POM missing